 Here is the recording of our 2020 conference:

 Various prizes and commendations are awarded.
 A key prize is the Ross Chernin Memorial Award, in memory of Ross who was a Trainee at UEA and Clinical Psychologist in the region.
 The award is generously supported by his family.
 Ross’s passion and values as a Clinical Psychologist are reflected in the prize being offered for the project which makes the biggest difference to service users or participants.
-This year we are excited to announce two new prizes named in honour of two previous Doctorate in Clinical Psychology Programme Directors, which have been approved just in time for the conference.
 The Malcolm Adams Prize recognises excellence in clinical practice, and resonates with Malcolm’s adage ‘Be useful and make a difference’.
 The Ken Laidlaw Award recognises excellence in the quality and endeavour of research undertaken during the programme.
 This is a fitting tribute to the impact Ken had on raising the status of research within the UEA Doctorate in Clinical Psychology programme.
 Prizes for best presentation and best poster, voted by delegates, are also given.